 With the arrival of Europeans the life of native Hawaiians changed.
 The last blow to the traditional lifestyle though came in the middle of the 20th century, when powerful tsunamis covered the valley with sea salt in 1946 and 1957.
 Taro fields were not fertile anymore and most people left for cities.

-Nowadays in the valley there live few families – but otherwise the valley looks pristine and primeval.
-Walk through the valley though reveals signs of the past: it leads along the ancient temples – heiau – some as large as football field.
+Nowadays in the valley there live few families – but otherwise, the valley looks pristine and primeval.
+Walk through the valley though reveals signs of the past: it leads along the ancient temples – heiau – some as large as a football field.

-Sadly – this is the price for living in extremely beautiful place.
+Sadly – this is the price for living in an extremely beautiful place.

-Tourists walking to the falls though are kindly advised to take local guides.
+Tourists walking to the falls are kindly advised to take local guides.

 - Moa’ula Falls.
 World of Waterfalls.
 Accessed on June 8, 2010

 Moaula Falls on the map